Transition from KS2 to KS3 has been repeatedly identified as a hiatus point for many students.

 What is the cost?

-The Years 5-8 Continuity project is fully funded by the Maths Hubs Programme so is free to participating schools.
+The Year 5-8 Continuity Work Group is fully funded by the Maths Hubs Programme so is free to participating state schools.
+This includes independent special schools with 50% or more LA funded pupils.
+Other independent schools can take part for a small fee.